LexiestLeszek/twittorGPT/README.md

 run: ``python3 twittorGPT.py``

 # Customisation
-The main idea is that language model a tweet based on the set of topics and suggestions.
+The main idea is that language model writes a tweet based on the set of topics and suggestions.
 That way you can manage the overall theme of your tweets.